550 Madison Avenue: Sale and initial plans

+Revised plans and redevelopment

-On July 31, 2018, the LPC voted unanimously to designate the exterior as a New York City landmark; the commission stated that the building was among the "most important postmodernist buildings" worldwide.
-Filmmaker and cultural heritage activist Nathan Eddy, who petitioned to preserve the original status, described the designation as "an astonishing and marvelous victory".
-After the landmark designation, plans for the lobbies were modified so the western end of the ground-floor lobby faced the atrium, and Rockburne's frescoes were to be mounted on the sky lobby.
-The LPC approved the updated plans in February 2019.
+After the landmark designation, a revised plan was prepared in December 2018.
+In the revised plan, the western end of the ground-floor lobby faced the atrium, and Rockburne's frescoes were to be mounted on the sky lobby.
+The plan preserved the stone base, albeit with changes to the windows.
+The LPC approved the updated plan in February 2019.
+Gensler was subsequently hired to take over the ground-floor lobby's renovation, announcing plans for the lobby in October 2019.
 The original plan to demolish the annex and atrium was also scrapped.
 In Snøhetta's updated plan, the atrium was to be planted with greenery and connected to 717 Fifth Avenue, and the atrium's roof and the annex were to be replaced.
 The New York City Planning Commission approved the modified design for the plaza in January 2020.

 The Olayan Group's Head of Real Estate Erik Horvat said the renovation would help 550 Madison "compete against Hudson Yards, One Vanderbilt and the best buildings in the city".

-Post-redevelopment

 The new lobby was completed in October 2021, at which point 550 Madison Avenue was 45 percent leased.
 The Chubb Group leased ten floors the next month, becoming the first confirmed tenant within the renovated building.
 Other major tenants included luxury fashion retailer Hermès, which leased three stories, and private equity company Clayton, Dubilier & Rice, which leased five stories.
 The atrium opened in November 2022 with three food stalls.
+The entire renovation was completed in 2023.

+Post-redevelopment

 The renovated building, known alternatively as 550 Madison, could accommodate 2,000 employees, twice as many as before the renovation.
-The restaurateur Simon Kim signed a lease in January 2023 for three levels of restaurant space, covering 15000 ft2.
+The restaurateur Simon Kim signed a lease in January 2023 for three levels of restaurant space, covering 15000 ft2; this became the Cote restaurant, which opened in 2026.
 By May 2025, nearly the entire building had been leased except for the 22nd and 34th floors.
+The Olayan Group refinanced 550 Madison Avenue in early 2026 with an $800 million loan, at which point it was 96% occupied.